5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 - Longer lead times = higher no-shows (book within 1 week when possible)

-Consider overbooking strategically during high-no-show periods, similar to how airlines operate.
+Consider strategic overbooking during high-no-show periods, similar to how airlines operate.
+Track no-show rate by day and time to identify your patterns.

 Strategy 5: Follow Up on No-Shows

-When someone doesn't show up, follow up immediately:
+When someone does not show up, follow up immediately:

 - Call within 30 minutes